fdifrison/intergalacticGuidesForCoders/Javascript/Manual_JS.md

 It is important to understand that the DOM is not a part of js (there is no reference in the ecma) but DOM methods and Properties are essentially **WEB APIs** implemented in the browser (and written in js) and js can easily interact with them without the need of any external import.

+A limitation of `querySelector` is that, if the there are multiple elements with the same reference (e.g. same class name) only the first one that appear will be selected.
+To select all the objects with the same name we have to use the keyword `querySelectorAll` which return a NodeList (an array like object) with all the objects.

 ## Events